 Bastei, which means “bastion”, refers to these jumbled, towering rocks that once formed a part of the defensive barrier for nearby Neurathen Castle, inside today’s Saxon Switzerland Park.

 Bastei rock formations have attracted travelers for more than 200 years now.
 And the prime attraction, within the mountain formations is Bastei Bridge — a sandstone bridge which connects the giant formations and gives fantastic views to the mountains around and Elbe river below.

 Probably the most-visited single site in the entire park, the stone bridge now links the “mainland” – with its hotel, restaurant, and gift shop selling glass art – to an outcropping of vertical rocks where the 18th-century Neurathen Castle once stood.

-Though today the Bastei Bridge can just be a highlight in Saxon Switzerland, but back in 19th century, right after it construction, it had its own charm, for it was one of the first few tourism destinations in the entire Europe.
+Though today the Bastei Bridge can just be the highlight in Saxon Switzerland, back in 19th century, and right after it construction, it had its own charm, for it was one of the first few tourism destinations in the entire Europe.
 And the history of Bastei Bridge goes back much longer.
 The Rock formation was first identified in 1592, but was publicly acclaimed in and after 19th century, as more and more tourists visit the place and spreading the word around.
 Initially a wooden bridge was built here, which was later replaced by the current sandstone one.
 Steps were also built later in the time to make it more easily accessible.

 Though it is possible to tour Bohemian and Saxon Switzerland Park on your own, I chose to do a day tour, from Prague, due to limited time (also I wanted more convenience!).
 I used a tour company called Northern Hikes, and couldn’t recommend them more for a similar trip, because of the kind of experience they offered.
 So if you decide on doing a trip to Bohemian and Saxon Switzerland Park, I say, go check their website.